mattbillard/interview-coding-exercise2/README.md

 ## Interviewee Instructions
-TODO@Sina - Write instructions to build up the solution.
+TODO - Write instructions to build up the solution.